'OPERATION BOTTLE' - The Bottle Oven Survey

 Photo: Terry Woolliscroft Collection Date: February 1976

-All of the remaining ovens in The Potteries were identified, owners contacted and permission sought to photograph and measure them in as much detail a possible.
+During 'Operation Bottle' all of the remaining ovens in The Potteries were identified, owners contacted and permission sought to photograph and measure them in as much detail a possible.
 The survey was concluded in May 1976.

 Frank Galbraith acknowledged the work of the team.